Programme/Approved Electives for 2020/21

 Description of Module Assessment

-In total, for each set of exercises, students can expect to spend 1 hour in class and then approximately another 3 hours during the week.2: Project weighted 50%
+In total students can expect to spend 4-5 hours completing the exercises.2: Project weighted 50%